On the Equivalence of Zero-Sum Games and Conic Programs: The Minimax Theorem proves Strong Duality almost always

-\textit{Remark}: (i) The only case not covered, and thus the one that is characterized as a ``pathology", is the one where $v=0$, $\mathcal{B}^{I}\cap c^{\perp}\neq\emptyset$, $\mathcal{B}^{II}\cap b^{\perp}\neq\emptyset$, and at least one of the sets $\mathcal{B}^{I}\cap c^{\perp}\cap\mathcal{F}(P)$, $\mathcal{B}^{II}\cap b^{\perp}\cap\mathcal{F}(D)$ is empty. (ii) As it will shortly be seen, depending on the sign of the game value, one can determine exactly which of the problems \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$} is strictly feasible in part (i) of Theorem \ref{th:4.1}.
-In similar fashion, one can also determine exactly which one is strictly feasible in part (ii), by checking the infeasibility of the sets $\mathcal{B}^{I}\cap c^{\perp}$, $\mathcal{B}^{II}\cap b^{\perp}$. (iii) A significant observation can be made regarding strong duality for the pair \hyperlink{primaldual}{$\{(P),(D)\}$}: If the chosen (w.r.t. $\alpha,\;\beta$) game has a non-zero value, then strong duality holds for any such feasible primal-dual pair, no matter what form $b$ and $c$ take, and depends only on the linear operator $A$.
-On the other hand, if the game value is zero, then strong duality for the pair \hyperlink{primaldual}{$\{(P),(D)\}$} depends solely on $b$, $c$ and the optimal strategies of the players.
+\begin{remark} (i) The only case not covered, and thus the one that justifies the term ``almost" in the \textit{almost equivalence}, is the one where $v=0$, $\mathcal{B}^{I}\cap c^{\perp}\neq\emptyset$, $\mathcal{B}^{II}\cap b^{\perp}\neq\emptyset$, and at least one of the sets $\mathcal{B}^{I}\cap c^{\perp}\cap\mathcal{F}(P)$, $\mathcal{B}^{II}\cap b^{\perp}\cap\mathcal{F}(D)$ is empty for any chosen gane, i.e., for any initial choice of $\alpha\in\text{int}C^*$ and $\beta\in\text{int}K^*$.
+In this case, the absence of a zero-duality gap does not depend on which of the latter two sets is empty (Example \ref{ex:4.4}).
+Further, depending on the sign of the game value $v$, one can determine exactly which of the problems \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$} is strictly feasible in part $(i)$ of Theorem \ref{th:4.1}.
+In similar fashion, one can also determine exactly which one is strictly feasible in part $(ii)$, by checking the infeasibility of the sets $\mathcal{B}^{I}\cap c^{\perp}$, $\mathcal{B}^{II}\cap b^{\perp}$. (ii) A significant observation can be made regarding strong duality for the pair \hyperlink{primaldual}{$\{(P),(D)\}$}: If the chosen (w.r.t. $\alpha,\;\beta$) game has a non-zero value, then strong duality holds for any such feasible primal-dual pair, no matter what form $b$ and $c$ take.
+In particular, it depends only on the payoff operator $A$, as it determines the value of the game.
+On the other hand, if the game value is zero, then strong duality (strict feasibility and the complementarity conditions to be exact) for the pair \hyperlink{primaldual}{$\{(P),(D)\}$} depends solely on $b$, $c$, the feasibility sets and the optimal strategies of the players. \end{remark}

+As already hinted at the introduction and parts $(i)-(iii)$ above, in order to prove the almost equivalence we consider two cases regarding the value $v$ of the chosen game $G=(\alpha,\beta,A)$.
+First, a theorem of the alternative for the case $v\neq 0$ is stated and proved.

-\begin{lemma} Consider a linear operator $A:X\rightarrow Y^*$ and closed convex cones $C,\;K$.
-Also, consider the game $G=(\alpha,\beta,A)$ for some $(\alpha,\beta)\in \text{int} C^*\times \text{int}K^*$, and let $v$ be its game value.
-Then, $v\neq0$ if and only if exactly one of the following is true: \begin{enumerate}[(i)] \item $\exists y\in K\setminus\{0\}$ such that $-A^*y\in \text{int}C^*$ \item $\exists x\in C\setminus\{0\}$ such that $Ax\in \text{int}K^*$. \end{enumerate} \end{lemma}
+\begin{lemma} Consider a linear operator $A:X\rightarrow Y^*$ and closed convex cones $C\subseteq X,\;K\subseteq Y$.
+Also, consider the game $G=(\alpha,\beta,A)$ for some $\alpha\in \text{int} C^*,\;\beta\in\text{int}K^*$, and let $v$ be its game value.
+Then, $v\neq0$ if and only if exactly one of the following is true: \begin{enumerate}[(i)] \item $\exists y\in K\setminus\{0\}$ such that $-A^*y\in \text{int}C^*$, \item $\exists x\in C\setminus\{0\}$ such that $Ax\in \text{int}K^*$.\quad \end{enumerate} \end{lemma}